the Mt Airy Greening Net (MAGNet)

 Paint thinner Dropoff at Philadelphia's Household Hazardous Waste collection.

-Phone books ** new ** Picked up by Philadelphia's Curbside recycling, place in rigid container on Recycling day in your neighborhood.
+Phone books Picked up by Philadelphia's Curbside recycling, place in rigid container on Recycling day in your neighborhood.

 Plastic airpacks For reuse, dropoff at the UPS Store / 7715 Crittenden St / Philadelphia, PA 19118.
 This is in the Market Square Shopping Center with SuperFresh.
 Open M-F 9-7, Sat 9-5.